Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

 With the respect of such small dataset, data augmentation techniques are adopted before data training.
 The images are then cropped into 600 × 600 sub-images, forming our training set and testingset with 9920 and 2508 images, respectively.

-You can download augmented dataset which contains 10668 images: https://pan.baidu.com/s/1eAxDF4txpgMInxbmNDX0Zw code: a6rh.
+You can download augmented dataset: https://pan.baidu.com/s/1eAxDF4txpgMInxbmNDX0Zw code: a6rh

+The augmented dataset contains 10668 images and the corresponding annotation files.

 Note: This augmented dataset is privately owned, if you want to use it in your paper, please contact me.